 - Have you been religious in taking your medications?

 If yes is the answer to even one of these questions, then you may have or have had for some time diabetic neuropathy.
+It’s important to learn as much as you can about it.

 As much as 75% of people who have diabetes could have at least one form of nerve damage.
 Circulation that has been compromised causes damage and the nerves are even more defined due to high blood sugars.
 This can appear in the following ways: